Informfully/Platform/README.md

 In case you need more information about React Native, the most recent version of this guide is available [on the official GitHub repository](https://github.com/expo/create-react-native-app/blob/master/README.md).

 The following installation instructions provide an abbreviated version to help you get set up quickly.
-You can access the full [Platform documentation here](https://informfully.readthedocs.io/en/latest/quick.html).
+You can access the full [Platform documentation](http://informfully.ch/docs).

 ### Download the Code